 linked in pixel

 Too Many Cheers for Your Ears?
+Protect Your Hearing on Game Day

 Pinterest Logo

-1) The louder the noise, the greater the risk.
-But duration of exposure is even more dangerous.
+The louder the noise, the greater the risk.

-Continuous loud noise is more hazardous than intermittent noise.
-At a football game, the noise levels fluctuate over time, so the risk of hearing loss as a spectator is expected to be less than for someone working an eight-hour shift in a noisy factory.
-Nevertheless, you should still take precautions if you plan to be in a very loud environment.
+But length of exposure is even more dangerous.
+Continuous loud noise is more hazardous than brief noise: The longer you're exposed, the more your hearing is at risk.
+At a football game, the noise levels fluctuate over time, so the risk of hearing loss as a spectator may be less than for someone working an eight-hour shift in a noisy factory.
+But you should still take precautions if you plan to be in a very loud environment.

 • Strain to hear normal conversation